 Sorry if you are using the Blender standard keymap.

-Although Toha has introduced an add-on called "Maya Config Addon For Blender", the keymap will be almost the same if you use "Industry Compatible Keymap", which is a standard feature of Blender.
+The add-on that Toha has installed is called "Maya Config Addon For Blender", but the keymap will be almost the same if you use the "Industry Compatible Keymap" that comes standard in Blender.

 For more details, see another article, Maya-like operation of Blender

 Now, let's move on to the basic operations of Blender.

 3D viewport operations (rotation, translation, zoom)

 The first step is basic operation of the 3D viewport.
 Without these operations, nothing can be done.

 Click and hold on an axis in the interactive navigation and move the mouse to rotate the viewport.